superfly/docs/machines/flyctl/fly-machine-update.html.md

 ### Use an existing image

-Usse the `--image` flag to specify an existing container image.
+Use the `--image` flag to specify an existing container image.
 For example:

 ```cmd
 fly machine update --image ghcr.io/livebook-dev/livebook:0.11.4
 ```

-## Don't restart the Machine
+## Don't start the Machine

 Some configuration changes don't require a restart to take effect.
 For such changes, you can update the Machine without stopping it, or without starting it, if it's already stopped.